20 Tips for Working From Home: How To Be Productive Outside the Office

 In this video, Jenn, an Indeed Career Coach, explains how to "hack" the home office and maximize efficiency.

-If your organization is working from home, it's important to make the transition from office to home as smooth as possible for yourself.
-Finding methods to stay productive can help you keep your work organized and boost your motivation to get things done.
-With a few adjustments and some simple habit-building approaches, you can keep yourself productive throughout the day, even when the comforts of home become a distraction.
+If you work remotely, it's important to find methods to stay productive to help you keep your work organized and stoke your motivation.
+With a few adjustments and some simple habit-building approaches, you can keep yourself focused throughout the day, even when the comforts of home become a distraction.
 In this article, we cover 20 productivity tips for working from home that you can use to stay productive, boost your remote performance and keep yourself motivated throughout your workday.

 Tips to stay productive while working from home

 Use these productivity pointers to help you stay organized and on top of your tasks while working remotely: